Writer, rider and founder of The Big Hoof.

 Aged 18 I went in search of the Tsaatan tribe in northern Mongolia.
 On my return, I rode the length of the UK on a Highland pony called Irelanda.
 The solo trip raised £38,000 for the Cystic Fibrosis Trust and laid the foundation for The Big Hoof: a Scottish registered outdoor mental health charity that creates long distance journeys with horses.
 To date, the charity has travelled over 4,500 miles and raised over £100,000 for causes focussed on mental health, wellbeing and child welfare in the UK and Europe.

-Since January 2023, I’ve has been working for NGO Insulate Ukraine.
-Driven by this time spent in Ukraine, I’ve been taken on as a creative director for an essayistic documentary on the meaning of Home - due to be released in spring 2027.
+From 2023 - 2025 I had the pleasure of working for NGO Insulate Ukraine.
+Driven by this time spent in Ukraine, I’ve been taken on as a creative director for an essayistic documentary on the meaning of Home - due to be released in the spring of 2027.

 In 2025 I graduated with a master’s in Creative Writing from the University of Oxford.
 Beyond my travels, I am a freelance writer, contributing to The Guardian, National Geographic, The Scotsman and others.